danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 }
 ```

-Then we can update the view to pass these values in to the controller.
+Then the view is updated to pass these values in to the controller.
 Suppose the button text should be updated to `Done` rather than `Copied`, and we'd like a `3000` millisecond delay instead of the default `2000`:

 ```erb
 <%# app/views/welcome/index.html.erb %>